CoderSeb/CoderSeb/README.md

 <!-- Talking about you -->
 **About Me:**
-- 👀 I’m interested in all things web development and coding!
+- 👀 I’m interested in all things development and coding!
 - 🎓 Bachelors degree in Computer Science from Linnaeus University in Kalmar, Sweden.
+- 💼 Application Specialist for a digital archiving system in healthcare.

 <hr />